This page was last updated on March 9th, 2022

 Not well known outside Holland, Germany, and Belgium, but we have a Disney worthy theme park in Holland of our own.
 Called the Efteling.

 The park pre-dates Disney when it opened as a fairy tale park, beautifully landscaped in a forest.
-That part of the park is still well and alive today.
+That part of the park is still open today and it oozes nostalgia and a complete immersive experience for small children.
 But since, the Efteling has expanded rapidly.
+It's not just for kids at all.
+The Efteling is beloved by every generation.

 It’s now a park you can easily spend 1-2 days exploring.
-It’s a beautiful place, with both thrilling rides as more mellow experiences for the entire family.
+It’s a beautiful place, with both thrill rides and more mellow experiences for the entire family.

-First a drone flight that was filmed recently during the pandemic without visitors.
+First a drone flight that was filmed during the pandemic without visitors.
 It’s stunning:

 Length: 3 minutes